- Photorejuvenation treats sun-damaged skin as well as other common skin issues using broad-spectrum light technology.

-At the conclusion of your session, your technician will wipe away any remaining gel and give you a cold compress and sunscreen to place on the treated area.
-There will be redness for a few hours post-treatment, but should you desire you can safely apply makeup to the affected area immediately.
+After your session, any remaining gel will be wiped away and you will receive a cold compress and sunscreen to place on the treated area.
+Expect some redness for a few hours.
+You may safely apply makeup to the affected area immediately.

-Expect to see a more even skin tone, with a considerable decrease in the appearance of brown spots, sun damage, fine lines, acne scars and wrinkles.
-Based on three treatments spaced one month apart from each other, full results should become visible in three to five months time, while some improvement will be noticeable roughly one week after each individual session.
+You should see a more even skin tone, with a considerable decrease in the appearance of brown spots, sun damage, fine lines, acne scars and wrinkles.
+Based on three treatments spaced 1 month apart, full results should become visible in 3–5 months, while some improvement will be noticeable roughly one week after each individual session.

 Is Photorejuvenation Right for You?

 Photorejuvenation is best suited for people with light skin types and some degree of skin elasticity.
-Most experts agree the treatment is most beneficial to address more superficial skin issues, like wrinkles, acne and pigmentation.
-Those with deep tans or darker skin tones may not be eligible for the procedure as it could potentially cause permanent skin discoloration through hyperpigmentation or hypopigmentation.
-This happens when there’s not enough contrast between the unwanted skin markings (like brown spots) and the skin itself, which throws the computer regulating the IPL or LED light source off-balance.
+Most experts agree the treatment is most beneficial to address more superficial skin issues, such as wrinkles, acne and pigmentation.

-By targeting problem pigmentation areas and encouraging new collagen to develop, photorejuvenation has been proven to greatly improve the appearance of rosacea-prone skin.
+By targeting problem pigmentation areas and encouraging new collagen to develop, photorejuvenation has been proven to greatly improve the appearance of rosacea.

 Side Effects of Photorejuvenation

-While LED photofacials have no significant side effects, IPL photofacials typically do carry some minor issues that are apparent immediately following the procedure and can last from a few hours to several days.
+While LED photofacials have no significant side effects, IPL photofacials typically do have some minor side effects that are apparent immediately following the procedure and can last from a few hours to several days.
 They are as follows:

-- Minor swelling – An ice pack over the area will reduce any swelling should it occur.
+- Minor swelling – an ice pack will reduce any swelling should it occur

-- Temporary brown spots — These can sometimes last for as long as a week but will gradually fade over that time.
+- Temporary brown spots – can sometimes last for as long as a week

-- Small blisters – Similar to sun blisters, they fade fairly rapidly.
+- Small blisters – may appear but fade fairly quickly

-While prices typically vary based on your location and individual provider, expect to spend between $400 and $600 for a professional IPL treatment.
-Most people require multiple sessions, with three to four treatments usually being optimal for photorejuvenation to be most effective.
+While prices typically vary based on location and individual provider, expect to spend $400 – $600 for a professional IPL treatment.
+Most people require multiple sessions, with 3–4 treatments usually being optimal for photorejuvenation to be most effective.

-The price of LED photofacial treatments vary greatly, from as little as $40 to as much as $200 a session, with the cost typically dependant on the skin issue being addressed.
+The price of LED photofacial treatments vary greatly, from $40 – $200 a session, with the cost dependant on the skin issue being addressed.